What does it cost to use WOLF Architects?

 How much do you want to spend on the project?
 Everyone has a budget and we need to know not only if the project is feasible but what your expectations are with quality and finish.

 Where are you and the project located and what are the site conditions?
 While we have no fear of working on distant projects we need to be realistic about logistics and if we have to travel great distances to inspect the site or meet with clients it will affect costs.
-Some clients are also only available to meet outside of normal working hours and to be fair we do need to consider how this may affect our fees.
+Some clients are also only available to meet outside of normal working hours and to be fair we does affect our fees.

 4 Town Planning